West River Winds

 Dr. John Darling is currently a Professor of Music at Bismarck State College.
 He is the Department Chair for Fine Arts and Humanities, responsible for Music, Digital Audio Production, Theater, Visual Arts, History, Philosophy, and Religion programs.
 He is the conductor of the BSC Wind Ensemble and teaches instrumental conducting, music theory, and music technology courses.
 He joined the faculty of BSC in the summer of 2003 after serving two years as the Assistant Director of Bands at Rutgers University.
 He assumed the duties as the director of the Bismarck Mandan Wind Ensemble in 2011 and was recently appointed as the full time conductor of the West River Winds summer community band.
 He serves as the State Chair for the North Dakota chapter of Phi Beta Mu International School Bandmaster Fraternity.

-Joan Riley and Teri Fay, both members and current co-presidents, provide the leadership for a volunteer board of directors.
+Marlin Peterson, current president, provides the leadership for a volunteer board of directors.
 The board provides for the necessary committee structure that ensures the necessary environment for the West River Winds success.